 On Tuesday evening, I attended the Crunchies, Silicon Valley’s annual Oscar-style award ceremony, which were held in San Francisco’s appropriately transparent Davies Symphony Hall.
-And while Facebook failed to win any awards, its specter -- or, at least, the specter of social media -- hung heavily over the event.
+And while Facebook failed to win any awards, its specter – or, at least, the specter of social media – hung heavily over the event.

 For better or worse, you see, everything and everyone inside Silicon Valley is going social.
 Indeed, given the visibility of social media companies at the awards, the Crunchies could have been renamed the Socials.

 Almost every award went to a social company or entrepreneur.
 Best New Start-up was won by the social pinboard network Pinterest.
 Founder of the year went to Twitter Chairman Jack Dorsey, while Twitter itself won the Biggest Social Impact award.
 The Angel Investor award went to Silicon Valley’s most social investor, Reid Hoffman, and the winner of CEO of the Year award was LinkedIn CEO Jeff Weiner.
 The Facebook social game Words with Friends won the “Best Time Sink” award, and Best International Start-Up award went to the Brazilian social commerce Peixe Urbano.
 Google + was awarded the Best Social Application, the photography sharing site Fotopedia won Best Tablet Application, the social network Path 2.0 won Best Design award and the gay social network Grindr won Best Location Application.

 Doerr’s wave is about to engulf all of us.
 Are you ready to be drowned in an online tsunami of sharing?